BasedLukas/BasedLukas.github.io/source/about/index.md

 - My original training is in biochemistry.
 - Awarded the [Emergent Ventures](https://marginalrevolution.com/marginalrevolution/2023/09/emergent-ventures-winners-29th-cohort.html) grant (2023) to further my work on LLMs.
 - I am a competitive amateur athlete and have competed on a [national level](https://worldathletics.org/athletes/netherlands/lukas-bogacz-15091779) in the 800m.
-- I opened the 55th [Wienerball](https://wienerball.nl/) and sit in the committee of the [Amsterdamsch Galabal](https://amsterdamschgalabal.nl/organisatie/) .
+- I opened the 55th [Wienerball](https://wienerball.nl/) and sit on the committee of the [Amsterdamsch Galabal](https://amsterdamschgalabal.nl/organisatie/) .

 ---